A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields

-We prove Theorem \ref{thm:tri} (which arose from the unpublished Ph.D.\ thesis of author Zhu) in Section \ref{sec:trisepqp}.
-Theorem \ref{thm:tri} is in fact a $p$-adic analogue of a separation bound of Koiran \cite{koiransep}.
-Even sharper bounds can be derived for binomials and we review these bounds in Section \ref{sec:bisep}.
+We prove Theorem \ref{thm:tri} in Section \ref{sec:trisepqp}.
+Theorem \ref{thm:tri} is in fact a $p$-adic analogue of a separation bound of Koiran for roots in $\R$ \cite{koiransep}.
+Even sharper bounds can be derived for binomials: We review these bounds in Section \ref{sec:bisep}.